sejungkwak/work-time/README.md

     - [x] I want to be able to review worked hours so that I can flag it to the manager immediately if it's inaccurate.

         : The user can view their clock in and clock out times by typing 3 at the employee portal menu.
 The information displays a week at a time in a table and the default display is the current week.
-The user can type in a different date to view another week’s clock cards.
+The user can type in a different date to view another week's clock cards.

         <details>
             <summary>Clock cards Screenshot</summary>